Frequently Asked Questions

 The staff of the Office of International Education assists the approximately 250 students who study abroad each year.
 The office helps students find and apply to the right programs for them, ensures quality coursework and assists with departure preparation and the transition back to Bucknell.

 Bucknell sponsors programs in Spain, France, and England and offers a number of approved programs through formal relationships with global education organization partners.
-In addition, Bucknell partners with domestic programs sponsored by other American colleges or institutions including the Duke University Marine Laboratory Program in North Carolina and semester internship programs in Washington and Philadelphia.
+In addition, Bucknell partners with domestic programs sponsored by other American colleges or institutions including the Duke University Marine Laboratory Program in North Carolina and semester internship programs in Washington, D.C. and Philadelphia.

 Bucknell also offers faculty-led summer programs in such locations as Barbados, Northern Ireland and the U.S. Virgin Islands.